GateNLP/gateplugin-LearningFramework/FeatureSpecification.md

   * mapping: a dense layer is used to train a mapping from the existing pretrained embeddings to a new vector of the same size.
 This makes only sense if FILE is also specified.
   * onehot: instead of embeddings, as many input units as there are values are used.
 The weights connecting these units to the hidden layer are trained.
+* MINFREQ: the number of times the word or categorical values has to occur in the training set to get assigned to its own embedding vector.
+  If a value occurs less than MINFREQ times, it gets mapped to a special out-of-vocabulary vector.

 ### NOTES